-After more than a decade of consulting with over 487 business owners and Entrepreneurs in 9 [other] English speaking countries, I can tell you that there is some truth to these myths when a business is set up wrong or the owner doesn’t know what they’re doing.
+After more than a decade of consulting with over 487 business owners and Entrepreneurs in 9 English speaking countries, I can tell you that there is some truth to these myths when a business is set up wrong or the owner is trying to do everything alone.

 My philosophy on business, sales and marketing is one that favors a balance of working smart, testing new approaches conservatively and remembering that running our business should be enjoyable.

 I know a lot of extremist who insist on working their fingers to the bone and risking everything, but I don’t suggest anyone do that.
 After all, what good is money and a successful business if you’re not enjoying life?

 Life is meant to be a fun and exciting journey—NOT simply one to be endured!

 I’m definitely an optimist and I like to believe that everything in the world is good.
 At the same time, as an Entrepreneur and investor with my own money and resources on the line, I must also be a realist.

 As such, I’ll tell you right now that being in business isn’t always easy.
 As a matter of fact, it can sometimes be a grueling 10 round fight.

 One of the greatest characteristics of a small business owner is resilience… the ability to take a hit and keep moving forward.

 When you’re winning the game and the money is pouring in, being in business is easy.
 When the market turns, the economy slows down or things aren’t going according to plan, it can make us question our skills, our confidence and our self-certainty.

 Every entrepreneur and professional goes through this, even if they don’t talk about it.
 I know I did, especially in my early days.